-23 Oct 9 Pro Tips: Marketing Ideas for Real Estate Agents in 2015
+23 Oct 9 Pro Tips: Marketing Ideas for Real Estate Agents

 My primary piece of advice is that you need to put your customers’ needs first.
 While all forms of marketing should encourage your audience to eventually do business with you, your approach needs to be subtle and less self-serving.
-In 2015, your marketing strategy should focus on humanizing your business and automating things when you can.
+Your marketing strategy should focus on humanizing your business and automating things when you can.
 For more in-depth tips and tricks, check out The Official Real Estate Email Marketing Roadmap:

 Updated List for 2016:

 I recently put together an infographic that outlines how agents spend their marketing dollars and compared it to where they’re getting their leads from.
 As I researched this topic, two things became very apparent:

 - 75 percent of a real estate agent’s business comes referrals and word of mouth.

 - But agents are still spending way too much money on new lead sources, rather than investing in their existing clients.

 Simply put, if most of your business is coming from your past clients and it costs you six to seven times more to acquire a new customer than it does to retain an existing one, then you should focus your efforts on marketing to your past clients.